BstLabs/py-dynacli/docs/manual/package-as-feature.md

 awesome service: error: invalid choice: 'shutdown' (choose from 'new', 'update')
 ```

-The next is to explore module as features.
+The next is to explore modules as features.